jacobgarcia/kamikaze-influencers/README.md

 ## Run

 **Develop**
-> Starts node server with nodemon on 8080 and listen for .scss and .js changes
+> Starts node server with nodemon on 8080, compiles into bundles and listen for .scss and .js changes

 ```
 gulp dev